clhenrick/portfolio/_posts/blog/2016-12-22-mpg-habitat-restoration-map.md

 and [solar insolation](https://en.wikipedia.org/wiki/Solar_irradiance)
 - Qualitative data on activities, management, plans, and research
 - Professional photography of the ranch and activities
-- Report slide shows that document research and restoration work
+- Report slide decks that document research and restoration work on the ranch

-To solve these development challenges a modern web stack was used that included the following front-end libraries:
+To solve these development challenges a modern web stack was used that included the following front-end libraries and tooling:

 - **React** for building out UI components
 - **Redux** for managing application state